 The ultimate goal is to store approximately 14,000 AFY of water in the ASR wellfield so that sufficient water is available to meet demands during drought and peak periods.
 To meet NBU's needs, the Arcadis team estimates (subject to confirmation during later phases) that the wellfield will include as many as nine ASR wells, plus an undetermined number of monitoring wells.
 Preliminary estimates based on data collected to date indicate each ASR well will be capable of recharging/injecting at a rate of about 0.5 MGD and recovering/pumping at a rate of about 1.0 MGD.
-Depending on when and the number of ASR wells constructed, the ASR Program cost will be in the range of \$23 million.
+Depending on when, and the number of ASR wells constructed, the ASR program cost will be in the range of \$23 million.

-The NBU ASR Program is being developed in five Phases.
-Phase 1 (Feasibility Study) and Phase 2 (Test Well and Wireline Core) are complete.
-Phase 3 (Demonstration) is ongoing.
-The ASR demonstration well and three monitoring wells have been drilled and are in operation.
-New Braunfels Utilities conducted formation testing using the ASR well from March 25, 2020, until June 30, 2020.
-Approximately 70 million gallons of treated water were placed in the formation during this period.
+The NBU ASR program includes five phases.
+Phase 1 (Feasibility Study), Phase 2 (Test Well and Wireline Core), and Phase 3 (Demonstration Well Construction) are complete.
+Phase 4 (Cycle Testing) is ongoing.
+The ASR demonstration well and four monitoring wells have been drilled and are in operation.
+New Braunfels Utilities conducted formation testing using the ASR well from March 25 until June 30, 2020.
+During this period, approximately 70 million gallons of treated water were placed in the formation.
 Phase 4 (Cycle Testing) began October 27, 2020, and will continue for up to four years.
-In November 2021, a target storage volume of 260 million gallons was reached and recovery operations began.
-After a period of ten days, recovery was reduced and then halted to continue testing and improving the quality of the recovered water.
-In January 2022, recovery was resumed and water quality will continue to be monitored until the recovery operations are completed.

-The second cycle of testing will begin after recovery is complete.
-The purpose of cycle testing is to prove the capability to form aquifer storage for regulatory agencies.
-Phase 5 (Full Wellfield Implementation) will commence after a satisfactory demonstration of aquifer capabilities.
+During this phase, water is injected into the formation to achieve the target storage volume of 260 million gallons.
+Cycle 1 recovery occurred between September 2021 and January 2022.
+Based on the results of Cycle 1, piping modifications were made to allow injection of NBU system water into both the Upper and Lower Edwards Saline Zones.
+Cycle 2 recovery began on October 31, 2022, and is anticipated to continue until mid-January 2023.
+The purpose of cycle testing is to prove the capability of the formation for storage and recovery of drinking water.
+The results of cycle testing will be used to request an ASR operating permit from the TCEQ.
+Phase 5 (Full Wellfield Implementation) will commence after satisfactory demonstration of aquifer capabilities.